MicrosoftDocs/appcenter-docs/docs/data/understanding-cosmos-db.md

 ### Partitions

-A partition consists of a set up **documents** sharing the same partition key (value of the `PartitionKey` field).
+A partition consists of a set of **documents** sharing the same partition key (value of the `PartitionKey` field).
 Partitions are formed based on the value of a partition key that is associated with each item in a collection.

 For example, let's say we have a to-do list app where users can login and create, read, update, and delete tasks.